Post Summary: 20 Genius Car Camping Hacks For Your Next Road Trip

 2. Pack Tiny Toiletries

-This is a super easy car camping hack, that you probably have lying around your house!
+This is a super easy car camping hack, that you probably have lying around your house.

 Like our camping bin above, we have a clear plastic container at home for collecting all the samples, hotel goodies, and tiny bottles we acquire during travel.

 When it’s time to pack, we’ll take this out, pick what we need, and we’re set to go!
+Need tips on what to bring?
+See our complete backpacking hygiene list here!

 Here are some tricks for making your own travel-sized collection: